CyberSource/cybersource-rest-client-dotnet/docs/SubscriptionsApi.md

         {
             var apiInstance = new SubscriptionsApi();
             var id = id_example;  // string | Subscription Id
-            var processSkippedPayments = true;  // bool? | Indicates if skipped payments should be processed from the period when the subscription was suspended.
-By default, this is set to true. (optional)  (default to true)
+            var processMissedPayments = true;  // bool? | Indicates if missed payments should be processed from the period when the subscription was suspended.
+By default, this is set to true.
+When any option other than \"Ask each time before reactivating\" is selected in the reactivation settings, the value that you enter will be ignored.  (optional)  (default to true)

             try
             {
-                // Activate a Subscription
+                // Reactivating a Suspended Subscription
-                ActivateSubscriptionResponse result = apiInstance.ActivateSubscription(id, processSkippedPayments);
+                ActivateSubscriptionResponse result = apiInstance.ActivateSubscription(id, processMissedPayments);
                 Debug.WriteLine(result);
             }
             catch (Exception e)